Skip to main content

 So, how does this big picture affect individual manufacturers?
 What has that got to do with testing and product quality?

-With increased opportunities, together with innovations in manufacturing including digitisation, automation, IIOT and 3-D printing, the need to understand processes and monitor data, even for low volume batches is paramount.
+With increased opportunities, together with innovations in manufacturing including digitization, automation, IOT and 3-D printing, the need to understand processes and monitor data, even for low volume batches is paramount.

 The days of ring binders have thankfully mostly been left behind, but it is staggering to see how many test and production engineers still rely on spreadsheets, and hard to access disparate records.